yunduan-CloudForge/mirror-web/README.md

 # CloudForge Open Source Mirror Frontend

-It is the frontend of the ShanghaiTech Open Source Mirror.
+It is the frontend of the CloudForge Open Source Mirror.

 ## Features